 In more than 20 years of living and working at a variety of co-ed and single-sex boarding schools, I have firsthand experience with many boarding approaches, and a unique perspective on how special Shady Side’s five-day boarding program is.
 It offers an opportunity for students to experience increased independence in a monitored setting for part of the week, while allowing parents the time and space to maintain their family relationships on the weekends.
 It is a wonderful experience of growth for our students who chose to participate in the boarding experience.

-I invite you to explore these web pages to learn more about our five-day boarding program.
+I invite you to explore these web pages or watch the video below to learn more about our five-day boarding program.
 Then, come and spend some time in our dorms and see for yourself why 5:2 is indeed the perfect ratio.

 Director of Residential Life, Dean of Students